 As an inquisitive 8 year old that looked up to his father, who smoked, I wondered what it would be like to try smoking cigarettes.
 One day the opportunity presented itself.
 My mother was at the hospital having my little sister.
 I was at home with my oldest brother that was recuperating from a severe ax cut to his foot.
 He accidentally cut it while taking down some trees.

 My Dad had left an open pack of cigarettes in the living room and I decided that he would not miss a couple.
 I went out to the porch where my oldest brother was and announced that I had found some cigarettes and I was going to try smoking one.

 I struggled with lighting up one and managed not to set myself on fire.
-The first couple of drags on it were nasty tasting and I thought to me “this stuff is nasty”.
+The first couple of drags on it were nasty tasting and I thought to myself “this stuff is nasty”.
 Oh, if only I had quit there.
-But I thought to myself “just about every grown up I know smokes these things”.
+But I thought, again, to myself “just about every grown up I know smokes these things”.
 If I wanted to be like my Dad and the rest of the male adults I knew I had to learn how to smoke.